simone-viozzi/audio-on-asus-e200h/README.md

 # audio on asus e200ha

-to get audio on asus E200HA you need first the kernel 5.3:
+i have peppermint 10 and an asus E200HA so first you need first the kernel 5.3 and the extra modules:

 ```bash
 sudo apt-get install linux-headers-5.3.0-26-generic